theodorhusefest/microgrid-mpc/README.md

 Run ´pip install -r requirements.txt´ in either VM or directly on your computer.

 ## Run
-The code used for the optimization is location in src.
+The code used for the optimization is located in src.
 The config-file is used to tune parameters and metadata, and paths to datafiles.
 When starting the program you will get two options.
 Both has to be confirmed with **y**, anything else is regarded as no.

 1. You will get the option to *log*.
 This will create a new folder called logs, and store all figures as well as important files (config).
 2. You can run only openloop.
-Confirming will break the mpc-loop after first iteration, anything else will run the closed-loop mpc.
+This will use the optimal SOC as the real SOC.
+If not running openloop, a simulated SOC will be used as measurement.

 At the end of the run, plots wil appear with the optimal controls and SOC.